Empirica

 Phase A validation

-Two out-of-sample snapshots.
+Two held-out snapshots.
 Both came in above 94%.

-We held out two daily snapshots from the regression and computed the top-100 overlap between Empirica Score and a publicly-visible third-party scoring benchmark.
-The pass threshold was set in advance at 60%.
-Both results comfortably cleared it.
+We held out two daily snapshots from the regression and computed the top-100 overlap between Empirica Score and a publicly-visible third-party scoring benchmark — both snapshots fall within the same two-week fit window.
+The pass threshold was set in advance at 60%, and both results comfortably cleared it.
+This measures how closely the open model reproduces an existing screen on free data — evidence of screening quality, not a forward-return or alpha claim (that is what Phase B tests).

 Top-100 overlap